30 Ways to Make Easy Money in an Hour (or Less!)

 Take a test drive

 With an app like BestMark.com, you can pose as a buyer looking to purchase a new vehicle and make up to $60 per test drive, according to the website.
 The company pays out pretty quickly, too, so in less than an hour you can make enough to pay for your coffee habit.
+Another way to make the most of your money?
+Make sure you’re not wasting your money without knowing it.

 If you love shopping but don’t want to spend to indulge your habit, this could be a great solution: According to The Penny Hoarder, there are several companies that offer mystery shopping jobs; the incentives are pretty great, too, from cash to rewards.
 The best part?
 You can select the jobs you want to take on and how often you want to do them.